verilator/verilator/docs/guide/languages.rst

 ---------------

 Verilator supports the procedural `force` (and corresponding `release`) statement.
-The behaviour of the `force` statement however does not entirely comply with the IEEE 1800 SystemVerilog standard.
+The behavior of the `force` statement however does not entirely comply with the IEEE 1800 SystemVerilog standard.
 According to the standard, when a procedural statement of the form `force a = b;` is executed, the simulation should behave as if from that point onwards, a continuous